 Midterm and final grades may be accessed online.
-Students who need a printed grade report may print them from the online system or request them from the Office of Admissions and Records.
+Students who need a printed grade report for an employer may print them from the online system or request them in person with a picture ID at the Office of Admissions and Records.